wakermahmud/bootstrap-cdn/README.md

 1. `port`: Integer value of the Node application port.
 2. `theme`: Integer value of the array index from the `bootswatch` section below.
-3. `authors`: Array of Author Strings
+3. `authors`: Array of author Strings
-4. `description`: String containing the meta descript of the site.
+4. `description`: String containing the meta description of the site.
 5. `extras`: Turn on extras functionality.
 Requires `config/_oauth.yml` update with correct `key` and `security` tokens.
 5. `favicon`: Hash containing the favicon path.
 6. `google_analytics`: Hash containing GA `account_id` and `domain_name`.
 7. `stylesheets`: Array containing stylesheet files to be loaded at the top of the site.
-8. `javascripts`: Array containing javascript files to be loaded either `before` (at the top) or `after` (at the bottom) of the site.
+8. `javascripts`: Array containing JavaScript files to be loaded either `before` (at the top) or `after` (at the bottom) of the site.
 9. `bootswatch`: Hash containing current Bootswatch meta data and themes.
-10. `bootlint`: Array of Hashes containing Bootlint meta data and pathing.
+10. `bootlint`: Array of hashes containing Bootlint meta data and pathing.
-11. `bootstrap`: Array of Hashes containing Bootstrap meta data and pathing.
+11. `bootstrap`: Array of hashes containing Bootstrap meta data and pathing.

 ### `config/_tweets.yml`